waynekhan/waynekhan.github.io/README.md

-# README.md
+# README

-This is the Git repository for my [GitHub Pages](https://pages.github.com/)-based website, published as https://waynekhan.net.
+This is the Git repository for my [GitHub Pages](https://pages.github.com/)-based blog.